Deformed solutions of the Yang-Baxter equation associated to dual weak braces: Deformed solutions on dual weak braces

 \section{Deformed solutions on dual weak braces}

-This section aims to describe deformed solutions associated to any dual weak brace, namely solutions obtained by deforming the classical ones.
-These novel solutions have been introduced for the first time in the context of skew braces in \cite{DoRy22x}.
+This section aims to describe deformed solutions associated to any dual weak brace, namely solutions obtained by deforming the classical one.
+These novel solutions have been introduced in the context of skew braces in \cite{DoRy22x}.

-\begin{theor}\cite[Theorem 2.4]{DoRy22x} Let $(B,+, \circ)$ be a skew brace and $z \in S$ such that
+\begin{theor}\emph{\cite[Theorem 2.4]{DoRy22x}} Let $(B,+, \circ)$ be a skew brace and $z \in B$ such that

 for all $a,b,c \in B$.
 Then, the map $\check{r}_{z}: B \times B \to B \times B$ given by